oclyke/run-mbed-jobs/README.md

   * `base`: **required** a string of options to supply to mbed
   * `tgt`: *optional* a target specifier that will be supplied as '-m $tgt'
   * `tgt`: *optional* a toolchain specifier that will be supplied as '-t $tool'
-* `user`: *optional* a user-specified json object that will be copied to the output (useful to pass information required by subsequent actions)
+* `user`: *optional* a user-specified json object that will be copied to the output (useful to pass information required by subsequent steps)

 ### `mbed`